This post may contain affiliate links. If you click on a link and make a purchase I earn a small commission at no extra cost for you.

 Rocky Mountain Spotted Fever:

-This dangerous disease is transmitted through the Lone Star and the American dog tick.
-It is caused by Rickettsia a parasitic bacteria.
-When infected, you will feel severely ill and immediate treatment is required.
+This illness is dangerous and usually transmitted through the Lone Star and the American dog tick.
+It is caused by Rickettsia parasitic bacteria.
+When infected, you will feel very sick, immediate treatment is required.

 Symptoms include a sudden high fever, severe headache, nausea, vomiting, muscle pain, and skin rash.
 Diarrhea and abdominal pain may occur.
 In the early stages, the disease is difficult to diagnose since the skin rash becomes visible only about six days after the first symptoms.